Generic Name: clofarabine (kloe-FAR-a-been)

 - Clofarabine may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Clofarabine may lower the ability of your body to fight infection.
+Severe and sometimes fatal infections have happened with clofarabine.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection such as fever, sore throat, rash, or chills.

 - A serious and possibly fatal condition called tumor lysis syndrome has been rarely reported in certain patients taking clofarabine.
 Contact your doctor right away if you develop symptoms such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.